pboon09/FRA532-Autonomous-Mobile-Robot/README.md

 3. **Keyframe adaptation**: SLAM adjusts pose-graph density 4.5× (101-452 kf/m) based on features and motion, not trajectory length.

 4. **Coverage trade-off**: ICP's dense mapping (45.61%) vs SLAM's selective processing (22.34%) reflects local detail vs global consistency priorities.

+**Comparison Summary:**

+**Accuracy:** Performance metrics such as heading deviation, RMSE, fitness, and map coverage are reported and discussed for Wheel Odometry, EKF, ICP, and SLAM.
+Wheel Odometry has the lowest accuracy due to drift, EKF improves heading accuracy, ICP achieves centimeter-level alignment and high coverage, and SLAM provides globally consistent maps with reliable accuracy.

+**Drift:** Wheel Odometry suffers from significant drift in both position and heading.
+EKF reduces heading drift through IMU fusion but does not correct position drift.
+ICP corrects both position and heading using LiDAR scan matching, but can accumulate drift without loop closure.
+SLAM minimizes cumulative drift by optimizing the pose-graph and detecting loop closures, providing the best global consistency.

+**Robustness:** Robustness is reflected in stability, consistency scores, and the ability to handle loop closure and global optimization.
+Wheel Odometry is least robust, EKF is more stable in heading, ICP is robust in local mapping but sensitive to long-term drift, and SLAM is most robust due to global optimization and loop closure, ensuring reliable mapping even in complex environments.

 **Final Remarks:**